Sun Haiyan

-Sun Haiyan (孙海燕; born April 1972) is a Chinese diplomat and politician who has served as the deputy minister of the International Liaison Department of the Chinese Communist Party since June 2023.
+Sun Haiyan (孙海燕; born April 1972) is a Chinese diplomat and politician who has served as the deputy head of the International Department of the Chinese Communist Party since June 2023.
 She previously served as the Chinese Ambassador to Singapore from May 2022 to July 2023.

 Early life

 Born in 1972 in the city of Hejian, Sun joined the Chinese Communist Party in April 1990.
 She studied abroad at Kyushu University's School of Law in Japan and earned master's degree in Japanese law in 1997.
 The same year, she graduated from Peking University Law School with a master's degree in law and in 2008, she received a doctorate in law from the same institution.